Esophageal cancer

 |---|---|---|

-| Current or former smoker | CE and AC | Tobacco carcinogens directly damage the esophageal lining and potentiate the effect of acid reflux; the risk is multiplied by 2 to 5 depending on the duration and intensity of smoking; the risk gradually decreases after quitting but does not return to the level of non-smokers for 20 to 30 years |
+| Current or former smoker | CE and AC | Tobacco carcinogens directly damage the esophageal lining and potentiate the effects of acid reflux; the risk is multiplied by 2 to 5 depending on the duration and intensity of smoking; the risk gradually decreases after quitting but does not return to the level of non-smokers for 20 to 30 years. |

-| Excessive alcohol consumption | Primarily CE | Alcohol is a powerful esophageal carcinogen for EC; the risk is multiplied by 5 to 10 for heavy consumers; the combination of alcohol and tobacco is synergistic with a risk multiplied up to 40 times compared to non-smokers and non-drinkers. |
+| Excessive alcohol consumption | Primarily CE | Alcohol is a potent esophageal carcinogen for EC; the risk is multiplied 5 to 10 times for heavy drinkers; the combination of alcohol and tobacco is synergistic with a risk multiplied up to 40 times compared to non-smokers and non-drinkers. |

-| Chronic gastroesophageal reflux | AC primarily | Untreated or inadequately controlled chronic acid reflux causes repeated inflammation of the lower third of the esophagus, inducing Barrett's metaplasia and progressively increasing the risk of adenocarcinoma; weekly symptomatic GERD doubles the risk compared to the general population |
+| Chronic gastroesophageal reflux | AC primarily | Untreated or inadequately controlled chronic acid reflux causes repeated inflammation of the lower third of the esophagus, inducing Barrett's metaplasia and progressively increasing the risk of adenocarcinoma; weekly symptomatic GERD doubles the risk compared to the general population. |

-| Abdominal obesity | AC | Abdominal obesity increases intra-abdominal pressure, promotes acid reflux and Barrett's esophagus; it is also associated with increased insulin levels and protumor growth factors; the risk of adenocarcinoma is multiplied by 2 to 4 depending on BMI. |
+| Abdominal obesity | AC | Abdominal obesity increases intra-abdominal pressure, promotes acid reflux and Barrett's esophagus; it is also associated with increased insulin and protumoral growth factor levels; the risk of adenocarcinoma is multiplied by 2 to 4 depending on BMI. |

-| Barrett's esophagus | AC | Direct precancerous lesion; the risk of progression to adenocarcinoma is 0.1 to 0.3 per 1,000 per year in the absence of dysplasia, but may exceed 6 per 1,000 per year in cases of high-grade dysplasia; warrants regular endoscopic surveillance |
+| Barrett's esophagus | AC | Direct precancerous lesion; the risk of progression to adenocarcinoma is 0.1 to 0.3 % per year in the absence of dysplasia, but can exceed 6 % per year in cases of high-grade dysplasia; justifies regular endoscopic monitoring |

-| Achalasia | CE | Esophageal motor disorder leading to chronic food stasis and mucosal inflammation; the risk of EC is multiplied by 10 to 50 compared to the general population after 15 to 20 years of progression. |
+| Achalasia | CE | Esophageal motor dysfunction leading to chronic food stasis and mucosal inflammation; the risk of esophageal cancer is multiplied by 10 to 50 compared to the general population after 15 to 20 years of evolution. |

-| Diet low in fruits, vegetables, and antioxidants | Primarily CE | Deficiency in vitamins A, C, E, and zinc, micronutrients that protect the esophageal lining; associated with a higher incidence in populations with low fresh vegetable consumption. |
+| Diet low in fruits, vegetables, and antioxidants | Primarily CE | Deficiency in vitamins A, C, E, and zinc, micronutrients that protect the esophageal lining; associated with a higher incidence in populations with low consumption of fresh vegetables |

-| Consumption of very hot beverages (mate, hot tea) | CE | Classified as a probable carcinogen (Group 2A) by the IARC when consumed at temperatures above 65°C; repeated thermal injury to the mucosa promotes carcinogenic mutations |
+| Consumption of very hot beverages (mate, hot tea) | CE | Classified as a probable carcinogen (Group 2A) by the IARC when consumed at temperatures above 65°C; repeated thermal injury to the mucous membranes promotes carcinogenic mutations. |

-| Male sex and age | CE and AC | Men are 3 to 4 times more affected than women for adenocarcinoma and 2 to 3 times more for squamous cell carcinoma; peak incidence between 60 and 70 years of age for both forms |
+| Male sex and age | CE and AC | Men are 3 to 4 times more affected than women by adenocarcinoma and 2 to 3 times more by squamous cell carcinoma; peak incidence between 60 and 70 years old for both forms. |

 Symptoms